Neptunians/hack-a-sat/README.md

 Value of lock_state: 2 ## CHANGED!
 ```

 Nice!
-We managed to change the lock_state value, originally.
+We managed to change the lock_state value, originally "1".

 Let's restart the server and send the same payload 5 times.